JonKing93/pfdf/docs/tutorials/assessment.rst

     * - kf-factor
       - Soil KF-factors.
 Used to implement the :doc:`models of Staley et al., 2017 </guide/models/s17>`.
     * - retainments
-      - A mask of features designed to stop debris-flows.
+      - A mask of features designed to stop debris flows.
 Used to design the initial network.
     * - iswater
       - A mask of water bodies.
 Used to design the initial network.
     * - isdeveloped
       - A mask of human-developed terrain.
 Used to design the initial network.

 First Steps
 -----------

 Getting Started
 +++++++++++++++